kusmour/pradeep1288.github.com/_posts/2013-04-25-my-summary-on-scaling-memcache-at-facebook.md

 **Memcache pools**

 The *memcached* servers in a cluster are partitioned into separate pools based on key accesses.
 For example a pool is dedicated for keys which are accessed frequently for which the cache misses are considered inexpensive.
 A large pool is dedicated for keys are which are accessed very frequently and cache misses are considered expensive.
-Facebook also maintains a default pool called as *wildcard* for keys which donot fall into any category.
+Facebook also maintains a default pool called as *wildcard* for keys which do not fall into any category.

 **Replication within Pools**

-In order to improve efficieny & latency replication is done within pools.
+In order to improve efficieny & latency, replication is done within pools.
 Facebook does replication if :

 * when application fetches many keys from the same pool
 * if the entire dataset fits into one or two memcached servers